 Metered fares can get expensive very quickly, therefore taxis are not the recommended mode of transportation within the city for your regular transportation needs.

 New York City’s subway and bus system serves all five boroughs of New York.
 This is the easiest and most economical way of getting around the city.
-The metro runs 24 hours, though trains and buses run less frequently late at night and during the day in non-rush hours.
+The subway runs 24 hours, though trains and buses run less frequently late at night and during the day in non-rush hours.

 You must purchase a MetroCard for both the subway and bus lines.
 MetroCards can be purchased at any subway station from vending machines or a teller.
 Most machines take cash, credit, or debit cards and will notify you before your purchase if a payment option is not available.
 Those with foreign bank cards should use them as credit and can use 00000 or 99999 as the zip code when prompted to complete the transaction.

+There are many options of MetroCards: single ride, pay per ride, unlimited 7 day and unlimited 30 day passes.
 All MetroCards, except for single ride, can be refilled at any MTA vending machine.
-New Metro Cards cost $1.00 and this does not go toward the cost of the fare.
+A new metro card costs $1.00 and this does not go toward the cost of the fare.
 Most students can start with a $20.00 pay per ride card for about 2 weeks of use.
 There is no student discount for MetroCards.

 City Mapper - website for trip planning on public transportation

 Google Maps - good for transit and walking directions